 Mike Royce (Jason Beghe): A cop turned bounty hunter and Beckett's old mentor, introduced in "Under the Gun".
 He then betrays his old ideals and tries to steal a hidden hoard of jewels, resulting in a Broken Pedestal.
 He comes Back for the Dead in "To Love and Die in L.A.", prompting Beckett to chase his killer to Hollywood.

 Mark Fallon (Adrian Pasdar): Seen in the season 3 two-parter "Setup"/"Countdown", a Homeland Security agent who has been compared to Jack Bauer.
 His harsh interrogation methods and use of racial profiling put him at odds with the main characters.
 He's a bit of a Jerkass Woobie when you find out his backstory.
-His wife died at 9/11.
-To make it worse, they were on the phone when the towers collapsed.
+His wife's death on 9/11 is the primary reason for his cold tactics and harsh attitude in the interrogation room.
+To make it worse, he and his wife were on the phone when the towers collapsed.

 Sophia Turner (Jennifer Beals): A CIA agent who appears in "Pandora"/"Linchpin".
 She inspired the character of 'Clara Strike' in Richard Castle's 'Derrick Storm' series of novels, and they also shared more than a bit of romantic chemistry, much to Beckett's annoyance.
 She turns out to be The Mole.
 She also hints that she knew Castle's father but she is killed before she can say more.